Subhrajit Saha, M. Tech, Ph.D.

 Master of Technology, Indian Institute of Technology (KGP)

 Doctor of Philosophy, Jadavpur University

 Dr. Saha received his M.Tech in Biotechnology and Biochemichal Engineering from Indian Institute of Technology KGP (2001) and his Ph.D. from Jadavpur University (2006), India.
 Dr. Saha completed his Post Doctoral education in Department of Radiation Oncology at Albert Einstein College of Medicine where he became an Assistant Professor and started his research group in 2013.
 He joined KUMC in 2016 as an Assistant Professor in Department of Radiation Oncology.
+In 2019, he was promoted to an Associate Professor in the Department of Radiation Oncology.
 He is a member of the KU Cancer Center and also has a secondary appointment in the Department of Cancer Biology.